Jordanlabuchanan/Phase-1-Project/README.md

 3. Click the "Show" button to apply the filter.

-4. Click an image and drag to toggle between dark and light mode for the website.
+4. Click "Dark Mode" to toggle between dark and light mode for the web page background.

-5. Hover over a game to see a white background.
+5. Hover over a game to see a grey background.

 # Acknowledgments
 - Nintendo for providing the games!